 3.2.1.
 Python ForLoop for historical thermal data

 Several scripts are being developed in order to increase efficiency of data preprocessing.
 This helps the team but it will also be given to the project partner to allow them to conduct separate analyses with very little background knowledge for images that we did not analyze.
 These scripts will be for Landsat satellites 4, 5, and 7, as they all have only one infrared band.
 All the project partner will have to do is download the satellite image with associated metadata and run the scripts.
-The following processes will occur.
 Digital numbers will be converted to radiance, which will then be converted to Celsius temperatures and then outputted into a new folder.
 At this point, the images can be uploaded into a GIS or image processing software to easily analyze.

 3.2.2.
 Python ForLoop for present thermal data